Weak parabolic Harnack inequality and H\"older regularity for non-local Dirichlet forms: Introduction

-Harnack inequalities are widely discussed for partial differential equations and Markov processes, controlling the ratio between the supremum and infimum of a harmonic or caloric function in a regular domain by a constant independent of the function.
+Harnack inequalities are widely discussed in the theory of partial differential equations and Markov processes, controlling the ratio between the supremum and infimum of a harmonic or caloric function in a regular domain by a constant independent of the function.
 The elliptic Harnack inequality (EHI) was first raised by C. G. von Harnack in 1887 for the real part of a complex analytic function, while the parabolic Harnack inequality (PHI) by B. Pini \cite{pi} for classical solutions of the heat equation.
 The versions for weak solutions were established by E. de Giorgi \cite{dg} (elliptic) and J. Moser \cite{mos-p} (parabolic), from which the inner regularity follows, see J. Nash \cite{nas} and Moser \cite{mos-e,mos+}.
 The related results constitute the so-called DeGiorgi-Nash-Moser theory of partial differential equations.
 We can refer to \cite{ka} for more about the early history of Harnack inequalities.

 EHI, PHI and related properties can also be defined for various operators on different types of spaces.
-We particularly mention that there are Harnack inequalities for non-local operators, which appeared first for Riesz potentials in \cite[pp.265--266]{lk}, and have been widely discussed in \cite{ck,ckw-e,ckw-p,dckp,kw} for example.
-Here EHI and PHI make sense for globally non-negative solutions only, or alternatively, a tail concerning the negative part must be added to the infimum side for those functions which are only non-negative on the target region.
+We particularly mention that there are Harnack inequalities for non-local operators, which have been widely discussed in \cite{ck,ckw-e,ckw-p,dckp,kw} for example.
+Here EHI and PHI make sense for globally non-negative solutions only, or alternatively, for those solutions that are only non-negative on the target region, a tail of the negative part must be added to the infimum side.

-Obviously PHI implies EHI, while \cite{del+} provides several different examples where EHI holds but PHI is impossible.
-Till now there is no non-trivial equivalent condition for EHI, but it is known to be stable under quasi isometries according to \cite{bm} based on particular assumptions.
+Obviously PHI implies EHI, while several different examples were given in \cite{del+} where EHI holds but PHI fails.
+Till now there is no non-trivial equivalent characterization of EHI, but it is known to be stable under quasi-isometries according to \cite{bm} based on some standard assumptions (especially strong locality).

 On the other hand, there is a very convenient equivalent expression of PHI in terms of heat kernel estimates in many cases (local or non-local), for example, diffusions on Riemannian manifolds \cite{gri,sc} and $\alpha$-stable jump processes on metric spaces \cite{ck}.
 A complete theory on this topic for general local Dirichlet spaces is given in \cite{bbk} and \cite{ghl}, respectively in the language of probability and analysis.
 A non-local counterpart is given by \cite{ckw-e,ckw-p}, only in the language of probability.
 This paper serves as a first (and major) part of the analytic analog, mainly concerning the weak parabolic Harnack inequality.